Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 5. Publish via SM_HUB
 6. Release Finalization Zone lock

-**Anti-Deadlock Guarantees**: EL_MEM has no reference to SM_CRD or other modules.
+**Anti-Deadlock Guarantees**: EL_MEM has no reference to SM_SYN or other modules.
-- SM_CRD holds references to EL_MEM but always releases coordination locks before outgoing calls to SM_HUB or acquisition of the finalization lock.
+- SM_SYN holds references to EL_MEM but always releases coordination locks before outgoing calls to SM_HUB or acquisition of the finalization lock.
 - Mandatory timeout on locks — coordination: 500ms, finalization: 2 seconds, global fallback: 10 seconds.
 - If timeout reached, forced release with critical alert in SM_LOG.
-- Cycle detection: SM_CRD maintains a lock acquisition graph in memory.
+- Cycle detection: SM_SYN maintains a lock acquisition graph in memory.
 Before each acquisition, check for absence of potential cycle.
 - Preemptive rejection if cycle detected.

 **Adaptive Warm-up**: Maintains two distinct counters during warm-up phase: Dense_validated_cycles counter (incremented if at least 5 user requests processed during the cycle window).